-Mechanistically, the anti-inflammatory and anticancer effects of silybin and the other flavonolignans are related to the potent inhibition of nuclear factorkappaB (NF- $\kappa$ B).
-This transcription factor is linked with numerous genes that regulate inflammation, immune function, stress response, cell differentiation, apoptosis, and cell survival, and is critically involved in the processes of development and progression of cancers.
-Silybin is a potent inhibitor of NF- $\kappa$ B activation, as induced by a variety of anti-inflammatory agents.
+Mechanistically, the anti-inflammatory and anticancer effects of silybin and the other flavonolignans are related to the potent inhibition of nuclear factorkappaB (NF- κ B).
+This transcription factor is linked with numerous genes that regulate inflammation, immune function, stress response, cell differentiation, apoptosis, and cell survival, and is critically involved in the processes of development and progression of cancers.29 Silybin is a potent inhibitor of NF- κ B activation, as induced by a variety of anti-inflammatory agents.30 kinase (JNK).
+The Manna study found silybin also blocked these kinases without posing a threat to cell survival.30 Currently (mid-2009), at least 11 clinical trials are in progress that are utilizing silybin, silymarin, or Siliphos for liver protection and other therapeutic applications.31

-Manna et al tested silybin in a number of in vitro human cell experimental systems and found it regulated NF- $\kappa$ B 100 times better than aspirin.
-Furthermore, NF- $\kappa$ B is itself regulated by several kinase enzymes that belong to the mitogen-activated protein kinase (MAPK) family and by the C-Jun N-terminal kinase (JNK).
-The Manna study found silybin also blocked these kinases without posing a threat to cell survival.
-Currently (mid-2009), at least 11 clinical trials are in progress that are utilizing silybin, silymarin, or Siliphos for liver protection and other therapeutic applications.
+Manna et al tested silybin in a number of in vitro human cell experimental systems and found it regulated NF- κ B 100 times better than aspirin.30 Furthermore, NF- κ B is itself regulated by several kinase enzymes that belong to the mitogen-activated protein kinase (MAPK) family and by the C-Jun N-terminal

 There is other substantial laboratory evidence that the milk thistle flavonolignans have anticancer potential.
-Ramasamy and Agarwal reviewed the considerable in vitro and in vivo evidence that silybin alone or as a phytosome has anti-proliferative, anti-angiogenic, and anti-metastatic effects.
-Well tolerated even at very high doses, silybin and/or silibin-PC complex are worthy of further exploration as cancer therapeutics.
-A phase II randomized trial is underway in children and young adults with acute lymphoblastic leukemia.
-This trial is designed to assess silymarin for its liver-protective effects against chemotherapy-induced toxicity.
+Ramasamy and Agarwal32 reviewed the considerable in vitro and in vivo evidence that silybin alone or as a phytosome has anti-proliferative, anti-angiogenic, and anti-metastatic effects.
+Well tolerated even at very high doses,28 silybin and/or silibin-PC complex are worthy of further exploration as cancer therapeutics.
+A phase II randomized trial is underway in children and young adults with acute lymphoblastic leukemia.33 This trial is designed to assess silymarin for its liver-protective effects against chemotherapy-induced toxicity.